For FAQs and current status of services and policies see UW Libraries Operations Updates

 The most extensive collection of oral history interviews dealing with the Nikkei experience during World War II are available online via Densho: The Japanese American Legacy Project.

 The UW Libraries has an extensive collection of secondary sources and published primary sources dealing with the incarceration of Japanese Americans during World War II including camp newspapers, digitized, printed and microfilmed collections of WRA (War Relocation Authority) documents, and memoirs.
-For additional material see the Japanese Americans During World War II quick guide.
+For additional material see the Japanese Americans During World War II.

-These collections of personal papers contain substanial material on the incarceration of Japanese Americans during World War II.
-Additional collections can be found by searching the online collection guides database.
+These collections of personal papers contain substantial material on the incarceration of Japanese Americans during World War II.
+Additional collections can be found by searching Archives West.
+Selected material in some collections are available online.

-These collections of organizational records contain substanial material on the incarceration of Japanese Americans during World War II.
-Additional collections can be found by searching the online collection guides.
+These collections of organizational records contain substantial material on the incarceration of Japanese Americans during World War II.
+Additional collections can be found by searching Archives West.
+Selected material in some collections are available online.